The Heavenly Maiden and the Woodcutter: Other titles

-The tale is also known as The Fairy and the Woodcutter (Korean: Seonnyeowa namukkun, 선녀와 나무꾼), or "The Woodcutter and the Heavenly Maiden/Nymph" (Korean: Namukkungwa seonnyeo 나무꾼과 선녀).
+The tale is also known as The Fairy and the Woodcutter, or "The Woodcutter and the Heavenly Maiden/Nymph".

 Summary

-In a version of the tale published by Jeong In-Seop (정인섭), a young unmarried man lives at the foot of the Diamond Mountain, and earns his living by gathering firewood in the forest.
+In a version of the tale published by Jeong In-seop (정인섭), a young unmarried man lives at the foot of the Diamond Mountain, and earns his living by gathering firewood in the forest.
 One day, while he is busy in his task of cutting down wood, a deer rushes to his side and asks for his help.
 The young man agrees to aid the animal and hides it under a pile of firewood.
 A hunter comes right after and questions the man about the deer, but he feigns ignorance and goes his way.
-After the danger has passed, the deer, in gratitude, promises to help the young man find himself a wife: if he continues his journey up the Diamond Mountain, he will find pools of water where eight heavenly maidens will come from the skies to bathe in the ponds; he can make one of the maidens his wife if he hides her under-garments, and bids him never return her the garments, only after she has given birth to four children.
+After the danger has passed, the deer, in gratitude, promises to help the young man find himself a wife: if he continues his journey up the Diamond Mountain, he will find pools of water where eight heavenly maidens will come from the skies to bathe in the ponds; he can make one of the maidens his wife if he hides her under-garments, and bids him never return her the garments, only after she has given birth to three children.

 With this information, the young woodcutter decides to check on the ponds for himself the next morning, and climbs to the top of the Diamond Mountain.
 He waits for the arrival of the maidens: they descend a rainbow, land on earth and place their garments near a pine tree.
 While the girls play and splash in the water, the woodcutter steals the garments of the youngest maiden, and lies in waiting for their departure.
 At sunset, the maidens finish their playtime, don the garments and fly back to Heaven, save for the youngest of them, left stranded on Earth.
 The woodcutter approaches her to comfort her, and takes her down the mountain.

 The woodcutter and the maiden live together and she bears him one son, then another son.
 After the second child's birth, the maiden asks her husband to show her the garments.
 Suspecting something and remembering the deer's words, he still retains the clothes for another while.
 Finally, the maiden gives birth to a third child, and insists to be shown her garments, but assuages her husband's fears.
 Trusting his wife, the woodcutter gives her the stolen garments.
 The maiden puts on the garments, takes her children and flies away back to Heaven.